Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Introduction

-Newer chains have launched with spam in mind: Monad, for instance, sets a non-trivial minimum gas price and charges transactions based on the gas limit rather than gas consumed, making speculative transactions with large unused gas allocations more costly~\cite{categorylabs-monad-spec-2025}.
+Other chains have moved in the same direction.
+Arbitrum, the rollup with the second-highest DeFi TVL~\cite{defillama-rollups-2025}, had set a minimum gas price meaningfully above 1~wei well before spam attracted broader attention, and recently doubled this floor as part of a broader fee mechanism overhaul~\cite{arb-fee-tweet-2025, arbitrum-dia-2026}.
+Outside the EVM ecosystem, Aptos similarly raised its minimum gas fee, citing spam reduction~\cite{aptos-gas-fee-2025}.
+Newer chains have launched with spam in mind: Monad, for instance, sets a non-trivial minimum gas price and charges based on the gas limit rather than gas consumed, making spam MEV with large unused gas allocations more costly~\cite{categorylabs-monad-spec-2025}.

-These interventions share a common intuition: spam imposes costs on the network, and the costs of curtailing it are worth bearing.
+These interventions share a common intuition: spam is an unwanted form of resource abuse that reduces useful throughput and imposes costs on the network.
 Yet the responses have been largely reactive and chain-specific, without formal analysis of how design parameters interact to determine the equilibrium level of spam.
 A key factor is that, unlike Ethereum~L1 where congestion pricing naturally emerges, high-throughput chains can have slack capacity where the market-clearing gas price approaches zero, while the network still bears the cost of processing every transaction.
-A minimum gas price $\gpmin$ ensures that each transaction pays at least a meaningful contribution toward its marginal cost and, as our analysis shows, serves as a key lever against spam in this regime.
+A minimum gas price $\gpmin$ ensures that each transaction pays a marginal cost and, as our analysis shows, serves as a key lever against spam in this regime.